System of National Accounts: From observables to estimates for SNA stock values and flow values

 Part of the work involved in allocating observables to categories can be automated with the aid of computer programmes, but part of the work requires the human judgement of SNA statisticians.
 Some transactions are easily identifiable and countable, because they always occur in the same way, and for the same purpose.
 The way these transactions are recorded is plain, straightforward and uncontroversial.
 But there are other transactions which are much more complex and changeable — they may not be consistently recorded, and therefore they are more challenging to categorize and allocate correctly for accounting purposes.
 To understand some types of business and government processes requires a lot of knowledge.
 To understand the data aggregation methods also requires a lot of specialist knowledge.

-Institutional units

 To compile the whole inventory of SNA stock values and flow values, a complex grid of concepts, definitions and rules is applied.
 In this way, all the base data collected to build the accounts is ordered and structured.
+An annex document of the SNA 2008 manual provides an overview of the structure of SNA classifications, each of which has its own codes (SNA 2025 will introduce some revisions).

+Institutional units

-It begins with grouping the types of registered/recorded “institutional units” of a country, guided by the Classification of Institutional Sectors.
+The logical starting point of the ordering task consists of grouping the types of registered/recorded "institutional units" of a country, guided by the Classification of Institutional Sectors.
 An institutional unit is a separate economic entity which can engage in production and/or trade with other entities in its own right, receive income, own assets and incur liabilities (debts or other obligations to pay).
 Normally an institutional unit maintains its own business accounts.
 Institutional units are usually legally defined organizations, social groups, or households consisting of one or more economically active persons.
 The main types of institutional units are: